Max Zinke

 § 00.2 — About

-I am a scientist who loves to build things.
+I am a scientist who loves building things.
 PhD and postdoc in molecular biophysics with a strong focus on structural biology (Institut Pasteur, FMP Berlin); currently Scientist at Bachem in Switzerland.
-On the side I make scientific visualizations, build small NMR tools, and occasionally stumble into web development/design.
+In my free time I make scientific visualizations, build NMR tools, and occasionally stumble into web development/design.

 § 01 — What I do